 ENDESA had been the recipient of a $150 million loan from the International Finance Corporation (IFC) of the World Bank for the Pangue dam.
 Following GABB's formal complaints, the World Bank commissioned two independent evaluations regarding problems and irregularities surrounding the dam.
 A controversy ensued when abnormalities in the reporting process were uncovered, and the Biobío became an important test case for the World Bank and other international financing agencies.
 As a result, ENDESA decided to rely entirely on private financing for the dams yet to be completed.

 Even more of a threat than Pangue to the Biobío's rich ecosystem is the second dam, Ralco.
 To be situated upstream with a reservoir seven times the completed dam's size, Ralco would be the largest and most ecologically damaging of the series.
 It would flood more than 70 kilometers of river valley, inundating a diverse forest and its wildlife, and push to extinction eight endemic species of fish.
 Ralco would dislocate the Pehuenche, who have lived in the Biobío basin since pre-Columbian times.

 The controversy surrounding Ralco reached a peak in mid-1998, when President Frei fired six high government officials critical of the project.
-Massive demonstrations have taken place throughout Chile and many have traveled to the Biobío to show support for the Pehuenche families, and direct actions have momentarily paralyzed work at the dam site.
-GABB has worked to influence media controlled largely by big business, sponsored legal actions, and continued to lobby on the national and international levels to save the Biobío from further damming.
+Massive demonstrations took place throughout Chile and many people traveled to the Biobío to show support for the Pehuenche families.
+GABB worked to influence media controlled largely by big business, sponsored legal actions, and continued to lobby on the national and international levels to save the Biobío from further damming.